The Top 30 Digital Marketing Abbreviations & Acronyms To Remember

 Eshita Durve

-Eshita is Rocket Agency’s Marketing Manager as well as the Email & Content Lead.
-In 2021, Eshita was nominated as a finalist at the B&T Women In Media awards in the marketing category for her success in scaling Rocket’s own marketing efforts.
+Eshita is the Head of Marketing at Rocket Agency.
+She is also the Email Strategist for client projects.
+Eshita has been a finalist at the B&T Women In Media awards in the marketing category for her success in scaling Rocket’s own marketing efforts.

 Join 20,000+ subscribers